adamalcantara/alcantara_dev/README.md

   [Alcantara Development](https://alcantaradevelopment.com/)

   ## Description
-My coding portfolio, which is built in React, that shows all my latest work.
+My coding portfolio where I will showcase all my latest work.
+This was built in React, using React Bootstrap for the modals.
+It features a separate mobile navigation, and a dark/light mode for users who have a preference.
   ## Table of Contents

   * [Installation](#installation)